wuw13/pothole-project/README.md

 ### HOW TO RUN
 1. Download the file in **Releases** (left sidebar) or **Code** (green button).
 2. Extract files (ZIP) locally and open `main.py` with your python IDE.
-3. All dependencies should have been locally installed in the file.
-If not, install them manually with pip.
 ```
 pip install torch torchvision
 pip install numpy==1.26.4